cybertraining-dsc/fa20-523-316/project/project.md

 ## 10. Acknowledgments:

-Would like to thank Dr. Gregor Von Laszewski, Dr. Geoffrey Fox, and the associate instructors for providing continuous guidance and feedback for this final project.
+Would like to thank Dr. Gregor von Laszewski, Dr. Geoffrey Fox, and the associate instructors for providing continuous guidance and feedback for this final project.

-## 11. Plan for the rest of the Semester:

-October 26:
-- Furthur looking into new datasets and getting new Twitter data.
-- Brainstorm ideas for future engineering and build features
-- update the report.

-November 2:
-- Working on creating a function to download the content.
-Remove the spaces in the project.

-November 9:
-- Completed major part of the notebook, uploaded only necessary files, and modified the code.

-November 16:
-- Results were derived and compared with actual results, posted at sub-section 6.

-## 12. References:
+## 11. References:

 [^1]: Taken election dataset <https://www.kaggle.com/kerneler/starter-2020-united-states-e6a4facf-a>